inorishizuka/gh-repos/README.md

- 1. Please [post questions on Stack Overflow](https://stackoverflow.com/questions/ask).
+ 1. Please [post any questions on Stack Overflow](https://stackoverflow.com/questions/ask).
 You can open issues with questions, as long you add a link to your Stack Overflow question.
  2. For bug reports and feature requests, open issues. :bug:
  3. For direct and quick help, you can [use Codementor](https://www.codementor.io/johnnyb). :rocket: